nkdevshop/slideshow/README.md

 # how-to-js
-This repo will cover some of the common javascript, html5 and css3 use cases.
+This repository covers some of the common javascript, html5 and css3 use cases.
 Currently it has slideshow v1.0 and slideshow v2.0.
 More to come!

 # SlideShowPlugin / Widget 2.0
 A simple & slick slideshow plugin written in native javascript.
 It supports sliding through the images using the left and right